Prabhleen1398/learn-node/README.md

 For example, consider the code in "operations/syncdelete.js".

 **For you to do**:
+done

 1. Identify and fix the runtime error in "operations/syncdelete.js".

 # Event Loop
+done

 When *setTimeout(callback, ms)* invoked, Node puts a *callback* in the timer phase's queue.
 The Node runtime executes it after a threshold time as specified in the *ms* argument.

 **For you to do**:

-1. In "eventloop/timer.js", what will be the order of execution?
+1. In "eventloop/timer.js", what will be the order of execution? -> foo baz foo baz
+2 : bar
+1 : bar

-2. How many callbacks will the timers phase queue have after the script is run?
+3. How many callbacks will the timers phase queue have after the script is run? -> 2

 All I/O operations (e.g., read a file) run in the poll phase.
 The poll phase performs an I/O operation and puts all callbacks associated with the I/O operation in its queue.
 When the I/O operation completes, it executes the callbacks in the queue.